bennpang/ISEA/Lab1.md

 **Terminal Commands**

-I had the opportunity to experiment with various Linux commands and improved my terminal skills.
+IAp had the opportunity to experiment with various Linux commands and improved my terminal skills.
 Additionally, I used "p -e" and "top" to examine the system's active processes.
 Apart from that, I used "touch" to create a text file, "nano" to edit it, and "cat" and "less" to examine it.
 I now feel more comfortable using basic command-line operations and navigating the Linux file system thanks to these exercises.

 Your Linux system's active processes are listed using the ps -e command.
 It offers a brief, static snapshot of all system activity, including user-owned activities and background processes (daemons).(Hill, 2025)